 7. Increase your energy

-Daily yoga practice will awaken the main energy centres (called chakras) in your body.
+From a spiritual perspective, a daily yoga practice is said to awaken the main energy centres (called chakras) in your body.
 Great poses for extra energy are those that extend the spine, such as the tree pose, allowing energy to circulate throughout the whole body, and poses that open the chest, like the cobra pose, encouraging the intake of more breath.

 8. Reduce stress